kudobuilder/kudo/keps/0019-package-api-versioning.md

 ##### Cons

 - Visually more complex
-- Makes it complex to know which operator-related features are available in which versions
+- Makes it complex to know which operator-related features are available in which versions.
+Operator revision for different app versions are unrelated
+- Upgrading from `3.11.4-0.1.2` to `3.12.0-0.1.2` might result in missing some operator-related features that were present in `3.11.4-0.1.2`, even if unlikely

 ##### Example hypothetical timeline for Apache Cassandra releases